bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 I removed some information to make it more clear.
 This function takes an `elastic.SearchService`, do something to it and return `elastic.SearchService`.

-Test a function like that in Python is easy.
+Testing a function like that in Python is easy.
 Define `mock.Aggregation` somewhere, pass this mock in, assert it be called with given parameter, then assert mock been returned. done.

 But we cannot do the same thing in golang.